ArthurZey/arthurzey.github.io/_posts/2020-08-16-siete-foods.md

 <img src="https://lh3.googleusercontent.com/pw/ACtC-3dAM1kebCoXlRZIwPXpjakRska9zaENQubHxM34OeZkewKhdQ5GlmifHkU07biJ7kOWNfTEemxNXLyWknwq4M8oDxvk1DdhbzDzI4aahpX8S6P1prkFZDz517kLJ-cMmWfsIWqTJDobmblf7H57stPTxw=w1708-h1281-no?authuser=0" alt="Note in care package from Siete Foods" width="720px" align="center" />

-It was freakin' delicious, as always, and I'm so happy to be able to add a tiny drop to the ocean of good marketing for Siete.
+It was freakin' delicious, [as always](https://photos.app.goo.gl/jTXshxZ9dVXThCVG8){:target="&lowbar;blank"}, and I'm so happy to be able to add a tiny drop to the ocean of good marketing for Siete.
 Thank you!